TELUS-BBA/living-lab/README.md

     [remote tunnel port] = 6000 + [primary key]

-So if I have a NanoPi with an id (primary key) of 14, I'll be able to ssh into it from the management server with the command
+So if I have a NanoPi with a primary key of 14,
+I'll be able to ssh into it from the management server with the command

     ssh nanopi@localhost -p 6014